yannh/homepage/content/posts/cache-hiss.md

   "We are reviewing the performance of a client's requests - several of their requests are quite slow, despite being Cache HITs.
 What's going on?".

 And I soon realised, who would have guessed - things are never that simple.
-Cache-HITs?
-Cache-MISSes?
+Cache HITs?
+Cache MISSes?
 Cache-HIT ratios?
 Things have gotten complicated, and those terms don't make all that much sense anymore..

-Let me introduce you: the cache HISS: a little bit cache-HIT, a little bit cache-MISS... and it comes in different flavours!
+Let me introduce you: the cache HISS: a little bit cache HIT, a little bit cache MISS... and it comes in different flavours!

 # Definitions